 “Almost any religious system which fosters unearthly love is potentially a nursery for mystics…” — Evelyn Underhill

-The quote from Evelyn Underhill begs the question, what comes first, the mystic or love?
-Is it the age-old question of the chicken or the egg?
-Does religion foster unearthly love, or is it the person who has a connection with this element?
-In either case, one cannot deny the mystical alchemy of this emotion.
+What comes first, the mystic or the emotion?
+It’s the age-old question of the chicken or the egg.
+Does religion foster this divine emotion, or is it the person who has a connection with this element?
+In either case, one cannot deny the power of this emotion.

 A nursery is a place where plants grow protected from harm.
 These seedlings come from other plants that have blossomed and produced fruit.
-The seeds of love can grow in almost any ground, but they need something to spark their growth.
+The seeds of this emotion can grow in almost any ground, but they need something to spark their growth.
 All they need is nurturing and protection.
-When tended properly, it’s what makes love a divine substance of positive thoughts and behaviors.
+When appropriately tended, it makes love a divine substance of positive thoughts and behaviors.

-Almost everyone has the experience of loving someone or something.
-It is the mystical alchemy of love that brings an additional dimension to life.
-It is powerful enough to override our thinking.
-It can redirect our lives unexpectedly because love does not conform to any pattern.
-The heart loves what it loves.
-We are powerless to stop it.
+Almost everyone has experienced this emotion to some degree.
+The mystical alchemy of love brings an interesting dimension to our lives.
+It is powerful enough to override our common sense.
+It can redirect our lives unexpectedly because it does not conform to any pattern.
+We cannot change what the heart desires.
+The alchemy of love is an unstoppable force.

 Regions often try to assimilate outspoken mystics.
-They want them to conform to their opinions, practices, and writings to the religion’s rules and boundaries.
-Often a religion will adopt selected writings of famous mystics who have died.
+They want to use them to promote their belief system.
+They also need them to conform to their rules and boundaries.
+Often, a religion will adopt selected writings of famous mystics who have died.
 They scrub their opinions to fit the belief.
 Some believe this is the case with Rumi (2), the son of a famous Sifi Bahā ud-Dīn Walad.
-So, it is logical that Isam would want to adopt him and his writings as theirs.
+So, it is logical that Islam would want to adopt him and his writings as theirs.

 The Divine Substance of Love

-Agape is a Greek word that refers to the highest form of love—in other words, love without conditions.
-Western religion uses it in the context of man’s love of God and Gods’ love of man.
+Agape is a Greek word is the highest form of this emotion, but Western religion frames it in the context of man’s love of God and God’s love of man.
 So, yes, you can love an imaginary being and imagine it loves you back.
 In this sense, the mystical alchemy of this form is a perversion of religion.
 Why is that?
 Because the God of the Abrahamic religions love is conditional.
 If you don’t love him back, he has a special place for you we know as Hell.

 On a more practical side, unconditional love is the bond we associate with close family members.
-We also love someone unconditionally, even if we do not receive love in return.
-It is also the kind of love people have for the environment.
+It makes love a divine substance that you demonstrate with acts of kindness.
+We can also love someone unconditionally, even if we do not receive it in return.
+This is the kind of deep attachment people have for the environment.
 It is natural to feel powerful emotions for that which supports life.
-Make love a divine substance that you demonstrate.

-Eros is the Greek God of Love and fertility, and it is the passion most people associate with love.
-It’s the mystical alchemy we link with physical, sexual attraction.
-Here is where the alchemy of love gets misused to sell us things because we can attach this level of emotion to objects.
+Eros is the Greek God of Love and fertility, and it is the emotion most people associate with passion and sexual attraction.
+The divine substance of love is the prime ingredient in the mystical alchemy of physical attraction.
+This is where the alchemy of love gets misused to sell us things because we can attach this level of emotion to objects.

-The Eastern traditions see self-love as an antidote to narcissistic tendencies.
-This type of love is not self-infatuation.
-It’s the opposite.
-Healthy self-love is self-compassion and self-acceptance.
+The West defines self-love as a self-indulgence.
+It is a mindset which places self-interest above everything and leads to the slippery slope of narcissistic tendencies.
+Eastern traditions see it differently.
+They use self-love as the antidote to these unhealthy tendencies.
+Rather than self-infatuation, it is self-compassion and self-acceptance.
 Cultivating healthy self-love enables us to access the virtues of the spirit.

 Here is where the alchemy of love transforms us and makes us a better person all around.
 It makes love a divine substance, which fosters good deeds.

-Familiar love is instinctual attachment.
+Storge is instinctual attachment.
 It refers to becoming attached to regular routines, places, and people.
 We feel safe when things are part of a routine.
-One of the most potent mystical alchemy bonds is that of mother and child.
+One of the most potent mystical alchemy bonds is mother and child.

-Our instinctual variants determine the object and intensity of attachment.
+Our instinctual variants determine the objects and intensity of any attachment.
 We have three basic instincts, self-preservation, sexual, and social.
 These instincts interplay with the configuration of our personalities.
 The result is a predictable footprint of values and behaviors.

 This Greek term refers to playfulness as it relates specifically to courtship rituals.
 It is part of the courtship interaction that confirms both parties’ interests.
-To be playful is to tease, holding hands, gazing into one another’s eyes.
+To be playful is to tease, hold hands, have long eye contact.
 Animals and birds do this as well.
-Some perform spectacular courtship dances and songs to woo their potential mates.
+The alchemy of love motivates some creatures to perform spectacular courtship dances and songs to woo their potential mates.